microsoft/dstoolkit-mlops-base/CONTRIBUTING.md

    - Search for the _microsoft/dstoolkit-mlops-base_ in "all repositories" (it may take a while to ADO to find it if you have just set the connection)
    - Select _Existing Azure Pipelines YAML file_, select your branch and the pipeline you want to run ![github-branch-selection](./docs/media/github-pipeline-selection.png)

 You should now be able to run azure devops pipeline in your own subscription.
 Once your satisfied with your changes, you may create a [new pull request](https://github.com/microsoft/dstoolkit-mlops-base/pulls).
+In your comments, please add a reference to the related issue by simply typing "#" and then selecting the issue.

 ## Contributor License Agreement